PBL-Pick-By-Light/BE-Backend/docs/wiki/Controllers.md

 Connected to auth.router.

 ## [crud.controller](../../src/controllers/crud.controller.ts) (abstract)
- Abstract controller that provides functionalities of all controllers that implement this class correspond to the CRUD convention.
+ Abstract controller that provides functionality of all controllers that implement this class correspond to the CRUD convention.
 (Crud: Create, Read, Update, Delete).

 ## [index](../../src/controllers/index.ts)
 Contains all exports of this module.

 ## [item.controller](../../src/controllers/crud.controller.ts)
-Controller for all items, providing all CRUD functionalities for the item router using methods of item module.
+Controller for all items, providing all CRUD functionality for the item router using methods of item module.

 ## [label.controller](../../src/controllers/label.controller.ts)
-Controller for all labels, providing all functionalities e.g. (create, read, update, delete) for the label router using methods of label module.
+Controller for all labels, providing all functionality e.g. (create, read, update, delete) for the label router using methods of label module.

 ## [language.controller](../../src/controllers/language.controller.ts)
-Controller for all languages, providing all CRUD functionalities for the language router using methods of language module.
+Controller for all languages, providing all CRUD functionality for the language router using methods of language module.

 ## [light.controller](../../src/controllers/light.controller.ts)
 This Controller controls the light routes.